NathanJepson/WDAC-Framework/README.md

 Use "C" to see information about the signers of the file, including certificate information and TBS hashes.
 Then, you can decide to trust the file with "Y", untrust it with "N", skip assigning trust with "S", or block the file with "B".
 Deciding to trust the file will trust the _publisher_ of the file, not just the file itself (unless your selected level was "Hash").
 Same idea for if you select "B"--it will block every file from that specific publisher.
 (A publisher is a combination of 1.
 Common Name of the LeafCertificate and 2.
 The issuer certificate).
+Trust or Block actions will be assigned to the first-applicable level of your provided Levels (i.e., what you provided to both "Level" and "Fallbacks").
+Trust or Block actions cannot be assigned to a file on a specific level if the level doesn't apply to the file.

 Then, once you've decided that you've trusted enough apps, you can merge them into the relevant WDAC policy.
 ```